DimaKudosh/pydfs-lineup-optimizer/README.md

 Documentation is available at https://pydfs-lineup-optimizer.readthedocs.io/en/latest

 ## Example
-Here is a example for evaluating optimal lineup for Yahoo fantasy NBA.
-It's loads players list from "yahoo-NBA.csv" and select 10 best lineups.
+Here is an example for evaluating optimal lineup for Yahoo fantasy NBA.
+It loads players list from "yahoo-NBA.csv" and select 10 best lineups.
 ```python
 from pydfs_lineup_optimizer import Site, Sport, get_optimizer